 - 1. Remain calm. - 2.
-Call the Public Safety Department (650) 738-7000. - Give your name, location, and telephone number.
-Advise the dispatcher or coordinator of the situation and of any additional locations that are without power.
-The dispatcher or coordinator will immediately notify the appropriate department or agency of the outage. - 4.
+Call the Department of Public Safety (650) 738-7000. - Give your name, location, and telephone number.
+Advise the dispatcher of the situation and of any additional locations that are without power.
+The dispatcher will immediately notify the appropriate department or agency of the outage. - 4.
 Assist other individuals in your immediate area. - 5.
 Secure files, turn off computers, unplug electronic equipment, and lock windows and doors as you leave. - 6.
-If you are in an unlit area, proceed cautiously to an area that has emergency lights. - 7.
-If you are trapped in an elevator, remain calm.
+If you are in an unlit area, proceed cautiously to an area that has emergency lights. - If you are trapped in an elevator, remain calm.
 Use the emergency telephone, or emergency call button.
 Public Safety officers, or the fire department, will be dispatched to your location for assistance. - 8.
 Stand by for instruction from your coordinator or from Public Safety personnel.